Nexus-Protocol/contracts_scripts/README.md

 - `npm run psi-distr-integration-tests`  - run psi distribution integration tests
 - `npm run bvault-integration-tests`  - run basset vault integration tests

+### Basset vault integration tests

+`borrow_more_on_bluna_price_increasing` may fail because of anchor inaccuracy on low localterra timeouts, so that for this test use localterra configuration with default timeouts